Fox chair Murdoch says 2020 election was fair: court filings

 Carlson, who just this week told Fox News viewers that the election that unseated Trump “was a grave betrayal of American democracy,” spoke bluntly about the former president in text messages that were revealed as part of Dominion's case.

 On Jan.
-4, 2021, Carlson told an unidentified person he was texting with that “we are very, very close to being able to ignore Trump passionately.”
+4, 2021, Carlson told an unidentified person he was texting with that “we are very, very close to being able to ignore Trump most nights.”
 He said of the outgoing president, “I hate him passionately.”

 In another text exchange more than a month earlier, Carlson denigrated Trump's business abilities: “What he's good at is destroy things.
 He could easily destroy us if we play it wrong.”